oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

+# Introduction

+In this lab we will go through the steps to add a wallet & keys to CDB's and PDB's, uplug a PDB, plug it into a different CDB & then move the key.

+# Duration
+This lab should take 1 hour to complete

+# Prerequisites

+Familiarity with Database is desirable, but not required Some command line interface experience is desirable, but not required

 ## Task 1: Backup CDB1 and CDB2
 This section starts you off with an unencrypted database & backing it up so you can re-run this lab multiple times if you want.